U.S. relieved as China appears to heed warnings on Russia

 She added: "Let's be clear, China's already doing things that do not help this situation."

-(Reporting By Steve Holland, David Brunnstrom and Trevor Hunnicutt; Editing by Heather Timmons and Richard Pullin)
+(Reporting By Steve Holland, David Brunnstrom and Trevor Hunnicutt; Editing by Heather Timmons, Richard Pullin, William Maclean)

 By Steve Holland, Trevor Hunnicutt and David Brunnstrom